deepanshumehtaa/AlekSIS-Core/docs/admin/01_install.rst

   docker-compose up -d

-AlekSIS will be reachable on port 8000.
+AlekSIS will be reachable on port 80 if you forgot to configure the environment.
 You are responsible for adding a reverse proxy like nginx providing TLS, etc.

 .. _Dynaconf: https://dynaconf.readthedocs.io/en/latest/
 .. _Let's Encrypt: https://certbot.eff.org/instructions